 Hydrilla is costly to control because of the multi-faceted, long-term approach required to eliminate it.
 The herbicides needed to effectively treat hydrilla, while at the same time minimizing damage to non-target aquatic plants, are expensive even in small quantities.
 Completely eradicating hydrilla from a waterbody requires up to a decade of treatment, with a specific concentration of herbicide maintained throughout the growing season (Batcher, 2000; Netherland, Getsinger, & Turner, 1993).
 Adding to the cost is the fact that each waterbody and infestation are unique and require a tailored treatment approach.
 Staff time, including mobilization, treatment, monitoring, and surveillance, have increased each year in Cleveland Metroparks as infestations are identified, and expenditures are anticipated to increase annually as herbicide prices rise, waterbodies are added, and treatment strategies evolve.
-Total treatment costs from 2011-16, comprising herbicide costs (but not staff time or equipment) and contractor treatments total just under \$100,000.
-Details of treatment costs from 2011-16 are available in Appendix D.
+Total treatment costs from 2011-17, comprising herbicide costs (but not staff time or equipment) and contractor treatments total totals over \$133,000 and details of treatment costs are available in Appendix E.

 The Ohio Department of Natural Resources (ODNR) has been instrumental in supporting Cleveland Metroparks hydrilla treatment efforts.
-Through subsidy agreements in 2012, 2013, and 2014 the ODNR covered 75% of the costs of contracting whole-lake treatments on Wallace Lake, using funds from a GLRI grant to the State.
-From 2015-16, via a subsidy agreement, ODNR will fund 75% of hydrilla treatment costs throughout Cleveland Metroparks.
-Treatment costs for 2016 were \$33,475 for a contract with AquaDoc which covers treatment and monitoring in all six infested waterbodies.
+Through subsidy agreements in 2012, 2013, and 2014 ODNR covered 75% of the costs of contracting whole-lake treatments on Wallace Lake, using GLRI funds granted to the State.
+From 2015-16, via a subsidy agreement, ODNR funded 75% of all hydrilla treatment costs throughout Cleveland Metroparks.
+Treatment costs for 2017 were \$34,117 for a contract with AquaDoc which covers treatment and monitoring in all six infested waterbodies, which was paid for entirely with Cleveland Metroparks hydrilla GLRI grant.